 Upflow systems generally have less carbon than downflow systems.
 It is the carbon in the filter that removes the haloacetic acids and trihalomethanes.
 A whole house water filter that uses the downflow technology is more effective at removing these carcinogens.

 These systems may also include KDF, which is a media I like very much.
 The KDF converts chlorine to chloride thus eliminating that contaminant.

 The carbon will be subject to channeling, as I’ve illustrated above, shortly after installation.
 But the really deceptive part that I find troubling is that the small amount of carbon will be quickly exhausted – by becoming saturated with contaminants.
 It’s simply not enough carbon to last long.
 The KDF will continue to convert chlorine so you won’t detect any change to water quality.
 What this means for you is that you’ll be bathing in the carcinogenic byproducts of chlorine, the trihalomethanes and haloacetic acids, while you think you’re bathing in treated water.
+These same salesmen may also have led you to believe that the water is safe to drink, so you’ll be drinking carcinogens.
 You’re better off to save your money and buy a shower filter which does exactly the same thing.